ttaubert/octoblog/source/_posts/2016-08-08-continuous-integration-for-nss.markdown

 {% img /images/treeherder.png The TreeHerder dashboard showing the NSS repository %}

-[Taskcluster](https://docs.taskcluster.net/) makes it easy to set up and manage continuous integration for Mozilla projects.
-Having spent the last few weeks doing that for NSS I'll share how to go about setting it up for your project.
-Even if you don't manage a Mozilla project you might be interested in the nitty-gritty of our next-generation task execution framework.
+Based on my experience from building a [Taskcluster](https://docs.taskcluster.net/) CI for NSS over the last weeks, I want to share a rough outline of the process of setting this up for basically any Mozilla project, using NSS as an example.

 ## What is the goal?

 The development of NSS has for a long time been heavily supported by a fleet of buildbots.
-You can see them in action by looking at our waterfall diagram showing the build status of the latest pushes to the NSS repository.
+You can see them in action by looking at our waterfall diagram showing the build and test statuses of the latest pushes to the NSS repository.

 {% img /images/buildbots.png The waterfall diagram showing buildbot statuses %}